 Your MND Association advisor or MND Support Coordinator can help you find your local dietitian or speech pathologist.

 There are many tips and tricks around food and drink consistency that will make them easier to swallow.
 Your speech pathologist can provide tailored advice and guidance for you.

 Some other resources that may help are:

 Eating and drinking with motor neurone disease (MND) produced by the motor neurone disease association of England, Wales and Northern Ireland.

 Adjusting to swallowing changes and nutritional management in ALS produced by the ALS Association in the United States of America.

 Having the right tool can certainly make things easier, and this applies to the utensils for supporting ease of eating, particularly with weakened arms and hands.
 Occupational therapists and speech pathologists can offer you guidance about what will work best for you.

 When it comes to meal time, the eating and drinking aids that can make a big difference include:

 Examples of equipment that is available to assist with eating and drinking is available on the Assistive Technology Australia website

-Learn more about managing problems with saliva on the MND Association's Swallowing difficulties factsheet
+Learn more on the UK MND Association's factsheet Managing saliva problems in MND

 Gastrostomy (also known as a PEG or RIG) enables you to have liquid food and fluids through a small permanent tube that passes directly into your stomach through your tummy.